ashliu054-sketch/smart-marketing-campaign-optimizer/repo_build/README.md

 - **Numeric grounding remains conservative.** The current grounding metric uses direct numeric matching, so values reformatted as percentages, rounded currency, or abbreviations may be counted as ungrounded.
 Future work: tolerance-based normalization and citation-level numeric linking.
 - **Adversarial and causal-overclaim prompts remain the hardest consistency cases.** The system usually handles them correctly, but repeated runs showed higher variance on prompts asking it to ignore data or prove causality from observational data.
 Future work: stronger refusal templates and causal-language validators.

+## Failure modes fixed during development
+* **Recursive tool-wrapper failure:** an earlier tool patch wrapped `query_campaign_db` but accidentally called itself by name.
+Because Python resolves that name at call time, the wrapper caused unconditional recursion and broke every Top-N query.
+The fix was to capture the original function object before patching and delegate to that captured reference.
+This failure became an ADR because it exposed how fragile post-hoc tool patching can be in agent systems.

+* **Evaluation budget contamination:** the 60-case full-battery test initially showed a misleadingly low pass rate because a global `session_budget` was not reset between test cases.
+After the first set of calls exhausted the budget, later cases were blocked before reaching the agent graph.
+The fix was to reset memory and budget per test case and report the full-battery evaluation as a coverage test rather than a consistency test.

 ## Tech stack

 LangGraph (agent orchestration) · Qwen-Max / Qwen-Plus via an OpenAI-compatible endpoint (DashScope) · SQLite (warehouse) · Gradio (supplementary chat UI, not a replacement for the structured demo traces in the notebook) · pandas / numpy (analytics layer)